Zarcolio/wwwordlist/README.md

                   default.
 If another case is specified, lower has to be specified to be included.
                   Spearate by comma's.
   -excl <file>    Compare the gathered words against a file with words and leave out the words found in
                   both.
-Can be used together with a file with forbidden words or perhaps compare input against a non-related social media post so you won't get any unnecassary words that are used in the social media website itself.
+Can be used together with a file with forbidden words.
   -iwh <length>   Ignore values containing a valid hexadecimal number of this length.
 Don't low values
                   as letters a-f will be filtered.
   -iwn <length>   Ignore values containing a valid decimal number of this length.